Adventures in Nelson - The Gateway to the Outdoors

 With rivers, lakes and the sea on our doorstep we are surrounded by water in Nelson.
 As a result there are plenty of water sports to enjoy...

-Cable Bay Kayaks offers half and full day eco sea kayak tours just 20 minutes from Nelson.
+Cable Bay Kayaks offer half and full day eco sea kayak tours just 20 minutes from Nelson.
 Clear coastal waters rich in marine life and unique cave formations navigable only by kayak.
-Snorkelling gear is provided.
+Snorkeling gear is provided.

 Half, full and multiple day options are available in Nelson and around the Abel Tasman National Park with Abel Tasman Sailing Adventures.
 Book at Reception.

 Also popular is the Wednesday night racing organised by the Tasman Bay Cruising Club at Nelson Marina.
 Walk down to the marina and invite yourself onto a boat as crew.
 If you want to learn to sail, Sail Nelson is a registered RYA sailing school offering accredited courses to suit your sailing skills and experience.

 Kite Surfing & SUPs